EmergentMind/ascendancy-scheme/README.md

-# Ascendancy Colour Scheme

 <div align="center">
+<h1> Ascendancy Colour Scheme</h1>
 <img src="tinted-theming-schemes-gallery.png" />
 </div>

-> The Ascendancy colour scheme aims to provide an comforting spectrum of background and foreground shades, complimented by soft but regal colours.
+> The Ascendancy colour scheme aims to provide a comforting spectrum of background and foreground shades, complimented by soft but regal colours.
 >
 > The palette has a small bias towards golden colours without creating a sense of washed out overexposure.